h4ck3rm1k3/db-docs/index.md

   Bar string
 }

-// Foo will try to constraint itself to all the rows that
+// Foo will try to constraint itself to all the items that
 // satisfy the id = f.ID condition (probably just one, if
 // "id" is a primary key).
 func (f Foo) Constraint() db.Cond {